jerome-jouvie/NativeBass/distrib/1.1.2/readme/readme-bass.txt

 Win32 version
 -------------
-C/C++, Visual Basic, Delphi and MASM APIs and example projects are provided.
+C/C++, Visual Basic, and Delphi APIs and example projects are provided.
 To use BASS with another language you will first have to convert the header file.
 Or, as a last resort, you could use LoadLibrary and GetProcAddress.

 The downside is that you have to manually import each function that you